-A detailed listing of current course descriptions is available online and in the main office.
+A detailed listing of current course descriptions is available online, in the main office, and in our Course Catalog.
 All Upper School students will be expected to take 6 academic classes per semester, in addition to a study hall period, unless special circumstances exist.
-Permission to take more or fewer than 6 academic classes can be sought from the Head of Middle and Upper School in coordination with the Registrar.
+Permission to take more or fewer than 6 academic classes can be sought from the Head of Upper School in coordination with the Registrar.